SilGraef/Bad_Soup/README.md

 This demonstrates scoring and analysis for a fabricated machine learning annotation scenario.

 For demonstration purposes, I created a `dummy_data.jsonl` file containing mock data, including:
 - A unique alphanumeric `dataItemId`.
+All alphanumeric values were randomly generated.
 - A `Final Label` representing the ground truth yes/no annotation.
 - Mock rule ID instances: `BAD_SOUP`, `CABLE_SALAD`, and `OVERSTIMULATED`.

-- This scenario involves triple annotation and six fictitious annotators: Alice, Bob, Charlie, David, Eve, and Frank.
+- This scenario involves a basic yes/no triple annotation and six fictitious annotators: Alice, Bob, Charlie, David, Eve, and Frank.
-- One mock task includes a labeling error, resulting in only two annotators submitting responses for that task.
+- One mock task includes a labeling error, resulting in only two annotators submitting responses.

 The Python script `dummy.py` generates an Excel file named `dummy_output.xlsx` containing the following:
 - A main sheet with a Pandas DataFrame organized into these columns: `dataItemId`, `rule_id`, `Final Label`, annotator columns (one for each annotator), and `agreement_count`.
 The annotator columns display each annotator's selections.